isomerpages/moh-vaccinegov/_locations/polyclinics.md

 The Pfizer-BioNTech/Comirnaty bivalent vaccine for individuals aged 12 years and above is available at all vaccination locations offering the vaccine, including Polyclinics.
 The Moderna/Spikevax bivalent vaccine for individuals aged 18 years and above is available only at Joint Testing and Vaccination Centres (JTVC).
 If you wish to receive the Moderna/Spikevax bivalent vaccine, you may visit the nearest JTVC.

 **For COVID-19 vaccination at the Polyclinics:**
-*   Walk-ins to polyclinics are only accepted for persons aged 80 years and above, during the vaccinating hours.
+*   Walk-ins to polyclinics are only accepted for persons aged 80 years and above.
 *   For all other age groups, vaccination is by appointment which are made via the National Appointment System (NAS) which can be accessed via the SMS invitation.
 *   Individuals may want to make appointments at JTVCs where more appointment slots may be available given the higher vaccination capacity.